About Robert Appelbaum

 Seventeenth Century.
 His scholarly and creative work these days,

-however, mostly focuses on two relatively new fields: food and studies
+however, mostly focuses on food and studies, terrorism studies, and

-and terrorism studies, and expands well beyond the borders of Britain
+violence studies, and expands well beyond the borders of Britain and

 In food and culture studies, in addition to Aguecheek's Beef,